Public Sector · Customer Experience

 We map the existing customer service automation workflow inside government services, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your case management, public portals, records systems, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure first contact resolution, support cost per case, CSAT, and backlog age, and improve it weekly.

-What does it cost to automate customer service automation for a government services company?+
+What does it cost to automate customer service automation for government services teams?+

 What is the best AI agent for customer service automation in government services?+